shinycompi/automatedautomod/README.md

 The currently available rules are mon-off, tue-off, wed-off, thu-off, fri-off, sat-off, sun-off

-Those rules tell the automoderator_automator to comment out (and back in) the corresponsing sections on the automoderator configuration page.
+Those rules tell the automatedautomod to comment out (and back in) the corresponsing sections on the automoderator configuration page.
 Sections are delimited with `# rule-start` and `# rule-end`.
 Example for removing the meme rule on mondays:

 ```
 ### remove all meme flaired posts